-The dialog and display options allow you to show and hide features in the application.
+The dialog box and display options allow you to show and hide features in the application.

-- In Smart Map Search, check the Show Smart Map Search Intro Page to display.
+- In Smart Map Search, check the Show Smart Map Search Intro Page check box to display.
 Click Save.

-- In Business and Facilities Search, check the Show Credit Use for exporting to Excel or sharing to ArcGIS Online to display.
-Check the Include industry descriptions in search results table to include the Industry Description column in the Business and Facilities Search results table.
+- In Business and Facilities Search, check the Include industry descriptions in search results table check box to include the Industry Description column in the Business and Facilities Search results table.

-- In Suitability analysis, check the Show Suitability Analysis Intro Page to display.
+- In Suitability analysis, check the Show Suitability Analysis Intro Page check box to display.
 Click Save.

-- In Custom Data, check the Show Custom Data Intro Page to display.
+- In Custom Data, check the Show Custom Data Intro Page check box to display.
 Click Save.

 You can set defaults for the borders and labels that appear on your map.
-These will vary depending on the country you've selected in Settings.
+These will vary depending on the country or area you've selected in Settings.

 - In General > Maps > Boundaries, click on the area to set defaults.